HSBC Mexico chief says fine concludes money-laundering probe

-MEXICO CITY (Reuters) - Mexico’s probe into the local operations of Europe’s biggest bank, HSBC Holdings Plc, over lax controls against money laundering has concluded following a fine imposed by regulators, the bank’s head in Mexico said on Thursday.
+MEXICO CITY, July 26 (Reuters) - Mexico’s probe into the local operations of Europe’s biggest bank, HSBC Holdings Plc , over lax controls against money laundering has concluded following a fine imposed by regulators, the bank’s head in Mexico said on Thursday.

 Luis Pena, HSBC’s chief executive in Mexico, said the bank recognized its mistakes and that the issue was now settled after the fine, the biggest-ever handed out to a bank by the CNBV.